hirosystems/docs/docs/platform/deploy-project.md

 title: Deploy Project
 ---

-The [Hiro Platform](https://platform.hiro.so/) comes pre-configured with the VS Code extension, Clarinet, and Git.
-The hosted development environment with pre-integrated wallet UX and the click to **deploy** to a Stacks network shortens the developer's journey to productize their business protocols in Stacks blockchain.

-This guide walks you through the deployment process of your project.
+This article walks you through the deployment process of your project.
 Once you have your clarity contracts ready for your project, you can deploy the project easily using the Hiro Platform.

 ## Prerequisites

-- Follow the [getting started](getting-started.md) guide to sign in to the Hiro Platform to easily interact with the Stacks blockchain.
+- Follow the [getting started](getting-started.md) guide to sign in to the Hiro Platform.
 - Follow the [create project](create-project.md) guide to create or import a project.
 - Make sure you have [installed and connected to your wallet](https://wallet.hiro.so/) to deploy your contracts.
 - Follow the [build contract](build-contract.md) guide to create or customize your smart contracts before you can deploy them.

-The Hiro Platform gives you the ability to deploy your smart contracts using one click - the *Deploy button*.

 ## Use the deploy button

 Once you have your smart contracts ready, you can deploy them to mainnet/testnet environments using the **Deploy** button on the Hiro Platform.

-You can choose to deploy the contracts to mainnet/testnet environments.
-Ideally, it is recommended to deploy the smart contracts to the testnet environment, verify the smart contracts using Explorer and then deploy them to the mainnet environment.

 The following are the steps to deploy your contracts using the **Deploy** button.